EnterpriseDB/barman/doc/barman.1.d/50-backup.md

         value of the parameter `parallel_jobs`, if present in the configuration file.

+    --jobs-start-batch-period
+    :   The time period in seconds over which a single batch of jobs will be started.
+Overrides the value of `parallel_jobs_start_batch_period`, if present in the configuration file.
+Defaults to 1 second.

+    --jobs-start-batch-size
+    :   Maximum number of parallel workers to start in a single batch.
+        Overrides the value of `parallel_jobs_start_batch_size`, if present in the configuration file.
+Defaults to 10 jobs.

     --bwlimit KBPS
     :   maximum transfer rate in kilobytes per second.
         A value of 0 means no limit.